Canada's wildfires could continue into fall, says government

 He labelled them “weaklings,” accusing them of falling for what he called a “hoax” pushed by Democrats.

-Epstein, a wealthy financier facing charges of sex trafficking minors, died by suicide in jail in 2019.
+Epstein, was a wealthy financier who faced charges of sex trafficking minors, but died by suicide in jail in 2019.
 His case was subsequently closed.

 Last week, Trump’s administration reversed a pledge to release documents related to Epstein, sparking discontent among his most loyal supporters.